AkhileshThite/India-Population/README.md

 # Simple-Linear-Regression
-India's population prediction model by using Simple Linear Regression (Machine Learning).
+I build an acurate model that can predict India's population by using Simple Linear Regression (Machine Learning).
 Python libraries- numpy, pandas, matplotlib.pyplot, scikit-learn.